Author Instructions for General Articles

 Electronic Copyright Release Form

 Each author is required to complete and submit the AANS Neurosurgeon’s copyright release and permission form for each article submitted.
+Follow this link to access the pdf with both forms, which will be kept permanently on file as part of the record for each issue.
 The copyright release form should be saved locally and completed according to the brief instructions included within the form.
-Each author is asked to complete a form and to email the completed form to the submitting author, who will submit all the forms at the same time.
+Each author is asked to download and complete a form, and to e-mail the completed form to the submitting author, who will submit all the forms at the same time.
 Please note that article submissions without completed copyright forms for all authors cannot be published and will be returned without consideration.

 When an Article Is Accepted